sachinsu/sachinsu.github.io/work_journal/software.md

     - This is where Concept of "Data lake" started getting adopted,
         - Basically, its cheap storage area where data is just dumped from sources like OLTP systems, Other Applications, logs etc.
-        - Alternate Explaination : A data lake is a storage system with an underlying Data Lake File Format and its different Data Lake Table Formats that store vast amounts of unstructured and semi-structured data, stored as-is, without a specific purpose.
+        - Alternate Explanation : A data lake is a storage system with an underlying Data Lake File Format and its different Data Lake Table Formats that store vast amounts of unstructured and semi-structured data, stored as-is, without a specific purpose.
 Its the primary destination for growing volumes and varieties of exploratory and operational data next to data warehouse destinations.
         - From here, Subset of the data is moved to classical data warehouse (typically on cloud) for analytics or gaining insights
         - Reasons are,
             - In the Sources to DWH approach, one has to have schema up-front which is hard to get right at the beginning.
 Data lake to DWH provides flexibility in this.